-All transfer students are ineligible for S.D.S.S.A.A. competition in all sports except flag football and slo-pitch until approved by the S.D.S.S.A.A.
+All transfer students are ineligible for S.D.S.S.A.A. competition in all sports except flag football and slo-pitch and any non-relegation team sport where the school selects its division of choice and is as a result not eligible for N.O.S.S.A. or O.F.S.A.A. play, until approved by the S.D.S.S.A.A.
 Transfer Committee.
 Refer to item 5 below (Approval Procedure).
 The four categories under which a student may be ruled eligible for competition are listed in Part C of the Transfer Appeal Form.